 Kansas Optometry Service Scholarship

 Designed to encourage optometrists to establish Kansas practices.
 Kansas helps to pay the difference between resident and nonresident tuition at eligible out-of-state institutions.
 Recipients must return one year of practice for each year of assistance.
 Priority Deadline: May 1.

 Kansas Nurse Educator Service Scholarship

 Designed to encourage graduate level nursing students who agree to teach in a nurse education program at a Kansas postsecondary educational institution.
-The nursing programs that are currently participating are: Fort Hays State University, Pittsburg State University, University of Kansas Medical Center, Washburn University and Wichita State University.
+The nursing programs that are currently participating are: Baker University, Fort Hays State University, Mid America Nazarene College, Pittsburg State University, Tabor College, St. Mary's University, University of Kansas Medical Center, Washburn University and Wichita State University.
 Scholarship amounts vary at each institution.
 Recipients will teach one year for each year of assistance after receiving a graduate degree.
 Applicants must complete an application available at the Nursing Department at the institution.
 Priority Deadline: contact the school for deadline.

 Kansas Dental Education Opportunities Program